OpenDSA/OpenDSA/RST/source/Glossary.rst

    elements
       One value or member in a set.

+   encapsulation
+      In programming, the concept of hiding implementation details from the user of an ADT, and protecting data members of an object from outside access.

    equivalence classes
       An :term:`equivalence relation` can be used to partition a set into equivalence classes.